Since the turn of the century, Olympic sports disciplines in India have become part of sports lovers.

 PV Sindhu is another professional badminton Player who made her debut in the year 2009.
 She was born on 5th July 1995 and brought up in Hyderabad.

-Ms. Pusarla Venkata Sindhu is more popularly known as PV, with her extraordinary commitment, service to the nation, and pragmatic approach.
-She became the first Indian woman player to win an Olympic silver medal.
+She also became the first Indian woman player to win an Olympic silver medal.

-In the All England Open Badminton Championships 2020, following PV Sindhu’s defeat in the quarter-finals at Japan’s Nozomi Okuhara, Okuhara’s path to the semifinals was anything else than easy, as PV Sindhu won the last-eight tie quickly.
+Okuhara’s path to the semifinals was anything else than easy, as PV Sindhu won the last-eight tie quickly.

 Regardless of England championships, everyone acknowledged that Sindhu remains a serious contender in the sport.